DANS-KNAW/dans-module-archetype/docs/dans-module-design.md

   a thin layer on top of the database that deal with finding, creating, updating and deleting entities.
 Typical methods on a DAO are `findById`, `findAll`, `create`, `update` and `delete`.
 * Database entities are simply domain classes that are persisted in the database.
 They are annotated with JPA annotations so that they can be persisted by the
   DAO classes.
 The DAO classes are responsible for creating, updating and deleting entities.
-They are located in the `core` package because they defined domain concepts.
+Entities are located in the `core` package because they define domain concepts.
 * The `resources` package contains the implementation of HTTP endpoints, both API and UI (if present).
 The API receives and sends back DTOs.
 Resources should also **not** implement business logic.